 Nick starts off carving his way through the vast grounds of the Ragley Hall Estate, before snaking his way through a more technical area of woodland.
 He’s then back out into the sun, following the rider in front, and goes on to tackle bomb holes, fallen logs, ruts and steep descents, before completing the ride.
 We have a sneaking suspicion he went straight back to the start and did it all over again.

-Watch Nick enjoying the Adventure Bike Rider Festival 2019 Adventure Trail below, and remember, there’ll be even more trails to ride in 2020.
+Watch Nick enjoying the Adventure Bike Rider Festival 2019 Adventure Trail below, and remember, there’ll be even more road ride outs and trails to ride in 2021.